High NAV, Low NAV – What Every Investor Should Know

 Reviewed by: Fibe Research Team

 But is that really true?
-Let’s know it in simple terms.
+Let’s break it down in simple terms.

 What is NAV in Mutual Funds?

-NAV or Net Asset Value represents the price at which you buy or sell mutual fund units.
-It is calculated daily based on the total value of the fund’s assets minus its liabilities, divided by the number of units.
+NAV or Net Asset Value is simply the cost of a single unit of a mutual fund.
+It represents the per-unit price at which investors can buy or sell fund units.
+The NAV is calculated by taking the total value of the fund’s assets (like stocks, bonds, and cash) minus its liabilities and then dividing it by the total number of units.

 Does a Low NAV Mean a Better Investment?